Vodafone to return $84 billion to investors after Verizon deal

 Under the agreement announced on Monday, the third-largest deal in corporate history, Verizon will take full control of the largest mobile operator in the U.S. by paying Vodafone $58.9 billion in cash, $60.2 billion in Verizon stock and an additional $11 billion from smaller transactions.

-All the stock will go to shareholders, plus $23.9 billion in cash, after the deal is finalised, likely to be in the first quarter of 2014.
+All the stock will go to shareholders, plus $23.9 billion in cash, after the deal is finalized, likely to be in the first quarter of 2014.

-Vodafone also said it would plough 6 billion pounds into improving its mobile and broadband networks across its footprint over the next three financial years.
-It said the investment programme dubbed Project Spring would help it boost growth to underpin its increasing dividend payments to shareholders.
+Vodafone also said it would plough 6 billion pounds ($9.3 billion) into improving its mobile and broadband networks across its footprint over the next three financial years.
+It said the investment program dubbed Project Spring would help it boost growth to underpin its increasing dividend payments to shareholders.

 It will have a U.S. tax liability of around $5 billion.